kubeflow/kubeflow/user_guide.md

 ## Advanced Customization

-* Often times datascientists require a POSIX compliant filesystem
+* Often times data scientists require a POSIX compliant filesystem
    * For example, most HDF5 libraries require POSIX and don't work with an object store like GCS or S3
-* When working with teams you might want a shared POSIX filesystem to be mounted into your notebook environments so that datascientists can work collaboratively on the same datasets.
+* When working with teams you might want a shared POSIX filesystem to be mounted into your notebook environments so that data scientists can work collaboratively on the same datasets.
 * Here we show how to customize your Kubeflow deployment to achieve this.